alexbelloni/feedr/README.md

 ## Technical hurdles and new knowledge
-### hurdles
+### Hurdles
-Finding feeds in Json
+It's hard finding news feeds in Json format
-CORS issues
+Some news sources blocked me because of CORS issue
-### new things
+### New things
-review JavaScript modules
+Review how to use JavaScript modules
-rss to json online converter
+Added a rss-to-json online converter to receive some feeds

 ## References